8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 Let’s say I pay off the 5,000 USD using the 5,000 USD.
 The plate is still there (mainly due to inflation and other bills), and I have no brownie.
 Then I earn 1,000 USD.
 My first brownie is back.
 Let’s say I have 200 USD in bills; the portfolio is about 20:80.
 I pay the bill, and the portfolio is 0:100.

 Some people are in a position where the phrase “feast or famine” truly applies.
 Further, in some cases, they can't see alternatives.
-Finally, sometimes they can see an alternative but feel it doesn’t apply to them (including spending less or earning more).
+Finally, sometimes they can see an alternative but feel it doesn’t apply to them or they will fail (including spending less or earning more).

+The last bit is about the environment.
+Bridgewater and Associates identified two spectrums for economic environments:

+1. growth to contraction and
+2. inflation to deflation.

+This gives us the baseline for a quad chart of 4 economic environments, I'll use a list instead of a chart:

+1. Inflation and growth.
+2. Deflation and contraction.
+3. Inflation and contraction.
+4. Deflation and growth.

+Each of these environments has a probability of happening.
+And each type of asset tends to do better in one of these environments.
+Diversification, in this model, comes from choosing uncorrelated assets that perform well in each type of environment, favoring those with a high probability of occurring and the one you're currently in.

-Next layer!
+Next brownie!

 ## The second brownie (growth assets)